dan-wiki/dan-wiki.github.io/_posts/2020-11-25-Roast-Turkey.md

 16. Check the turkey about halfway through cooking, and once the skin gets golden brown, cover the top of the turkey with tinfoil, to protect the breast meat from overcooking.
 17. Remove the turkey from the oven once it reaches 170 degrees.
 18. Allow turkey to rest for 20-30 minutes before carving.
-19. Remove the next and giblits and cut up that meat for the gravy.
+19. Remove the next and giblets and cut up that meat for the gravy.
 20. Strain the drippings through a sieve and push on the mirepoix to just get the juices and put in a sauce pan on simmer.
 21. If the roasting pan can be heated on the stove, use stock to deglace it with a wooden spoon and pour that through a sieve intot he sauce pan as well.
-22. Use butter an a littler flour to create a gravy in the suace pan and then add back in the neck and giblet meat.
+22. Use butter an a littler flour to create a gravy in the space pan and then add back in the neck and giblet meat.
 You might want to avoid adding in the liver.